davinomjr/davinomjr.github.io/index.md

                         <div class="col-md-6 col-md-push-3">
                             <img src="/assets/images/iot-flows.png" class="centered-img w-200 h-220" alt="IoT-Flows image" />
                             <h4>
                                 We're proposing a security system that leverages a traditional autonomic computer architecture originally introduced by IBM (<a href="https://www-03.ibm.com/autonomic/pdfs/AC%20Blueprint%20White%20Paper%20V7.pdf">MAPE-K</a>) to detect attacks on IoT infrastructures via Complex Event Processing (CEP) rules.
-The system acts on all TCP/IP network layers, promoting extensibility and a multilayer defense against traditional and new attacks*.
+The system acts on all TCP/IP network layers, promoting extensibility and a multilayer defense against both traditional and new attacks*.
                             </h4>
                             <p class="footnote">
                                 *Paper has been accepted to SERP4IoT'19 and will be available soon.